Part 3: Letting your team drive and customize the process

 By encouraging feedback and ownership, all members of the marketing team now has greater visibility into the total team workload.
 This means the team can more easily set and adjust priorities to meet changing demands – even with a growing workload.

-In Part 3, we discuss real-world strategies for transitioning to agile marketing and explain how Projectplace has brought real value to the process.
+In Part 3, we discuss real-world strategies for transitioning to agile marketing and project collaboration and explain how Projectplace has brought real value to the process.

 What are some of your tips for a marketing team just getting started with Agile Marketing?

 Ryan Doherty: “It’s important to start with your executive team and get that upper-level support for this type of change.
 This should the easy part because most executives want better communication, visibility, efficiency, and less stress.
 Once you have them on board, you should hold a kick-off meeting to present the different elements of Agile and teach the basics.
 It’s a great idea to bring in an outside expert in Agile if you have one.
 Backing up the executive team with an outside voice will lend importance and credibility to the project.”